Coronavirus (COVID-19): changes to services

 Types of assessment

 Depending on how complex your needs are, the assessment might involve a face-to-face visit, a phone call, or a self-assessment form.
-Your preferences should be taken into consideration.
+Your preferences should be considered.
 In particular, you’re entitled to refuse to use the self-assessment process.
 If you lack mental capacity, for example because of dementia, the council should arrange a face-to-face assessment.

 The council should give you information about the assessment process, including a copy of the questions you’ll be asked.